marianbida/qr-code-for-zf2/README.md

 Installation and Requirements
 -----------------------------

-This library requires Zend Framework 2 and GD2 PHP extension.e
+This library requires Zend Framework 2 and GD2 PHP extension.